-Biden leans close to tell man to socially distance, 'which I'm not doing'
+Biden leans close to tell someone to socially distance, 'which I'm not doing'

 Biden spent part of Tuesday focusing on the nation's coronavirus vaccine rollout